checkSchema()

 checkSchema(schema: Schema, defaultLocations?: Location[]): ValidationChain[] & ContextRunner

-Creates a list of validation chains based on the provided schema
+Creates a list of validation chains based on the provided schema,

 which can then be passed to an express.js route for validation.